-The Plan's service and enrollment areas
+The Plan's service area

-The service area for this Plan, where Plan providers and facilities are located, is the same as the enrollment area listed on the front cover of this brochure (the area in which you must live to enroll in the Plan).
-Benefits for care outside the service area are limited to emergency services, as described on page 13.
+The service area for this Plan, where Plan providers and facilities are located, is described on the front cover of this brochure and on this page.
+You must live in the service area to enroll in this Plan.